We have no skin in the game – links are not “affiliate”. They are for your personal review.

 By now you have certainly seen dozens and dozens (even more) of articles and links concerning “Best Remote Work” practices, on “Managing Remote Workers” and about “Tech Set Up” for remote workers.

 Each article is the result of the endless blogger telephone game – copy then paraphrase articles by other writers.
 Meanwhile you read or skim them in the hope that you’ll learn some new trick, method or see some new tech that could up your remote worker game.

 As far as we can tell, each one of these articles originated from the Holy Grail of remote work companies, 37 Signals, aka: Basecamp and its book “Remote: Office Not Required” written in 2013.
 Yes 2013.

 This book covers it all, right down to remote work’s finest points.
 Like many things written, programmed, and conceived by Jason Fried and his co-founder David Heinemeier Hansson, this book was way ahead of its time.

 They’ve actually been fully remote since their founding (1999[est.]).
 Seriously.

-Why you need to read this post
+Why you need to read about Remote Work

 - Our internal remote work checklist designed to integrate not to interfere with your business.